-Leeds City Council is very pleased to sponsor the Leeds Digital Festival again for the fourth year.
+Leeds City Council is very pleased to sponsor the Leeds Digital Festival again for the fifth year.
 Leeds is home to nearly 3500 digital companies and 34,000 digital tech jobs and a digital GVA of £1.3bn – with a 30% growth over the past 5 years and a forecast growth of 5% a year.

 The Leeds Inclusive Growth Strategy 2017-2023 outlines our vision for Leeds as a digital city encouraging inclusive growth, in which we promote and grow the digital sector, make every business a digital business, develop a skilled and resilient workforce, strengthen digital and data infrastructure, increase digital inclusion and use technology to improve health outcomes and tackle health inequalities.
 Our recent ‘Leeds as a Digital City’ summit explored further how the strong digital ecosystem in Leeds can continue coming together to maximise digital for all businesses and people.

-Leeds strengths include: –
+Leeds; strengths include: –

 - telecoms and broadcast (Telefonica and Vodafone have large presences here, Sky has its main European tech hub in the city),